derekpovah/aeries-api/README.md

 #### Retrieving Data

-Most endpoints will require a school code to be passed as the first argument.
+Most endpoints require a school code so it should be passed as an argument.
 Keyword arguments are then used to pass additional data to the API.
 Example:

 ```ruby
 aeries.students(school_code: 99, grade_level: 4)